espi1665/books/notes/dare-to-lead.md

 ### Self Reflection
 - When did you face fear, and how do you handle it?
 - How do you help guide your team/family/friends through their fear?

+### Notes

+- “leaders: anyone who takes responsibility for finding potential in people and processes and who has the courage to develop that potential “
+- Have self-awareness to Lead from the Heart not from the hurt and fear
+- Brave leaders
+- Ten things that hold back: 1) having tough conversations
+- vulnerability is not weakness. vulnerability - you need to take responsibility for it and be aware of it
+- “I grew up learning that vulnerability... is ___”
+- Trust is earned in smallest of moments... not heroic moments.
+Paying attention, listening and gestures of genuine connection...
+- Leading with vulnerability - leaning in instead of walking away
+- Slogans are easy behaviors to support the slogans are not...
+- Strong back, soft front, wild heart
+- Be fierce and kind
+- How much do you contribute vs. criticize???
+You should always strive to contribute more than you criticize.
+If you tear down someone’s idea - make sure an offer up different solution options
+- Let’s paint DoD
+- The opposite of play is not work - it’s depression - Brende Brown
+- Emotional literacy means you have to start by naming tv 30+ emotions that you can and have felt
+- Anxiety is contagious- being calm is contagious.
+Breathing helps with this.
+Box breathing